Codeception/Codeception/docs/07-AdvancedUsage.md

 ### Group Files

-Groups can be defined in global or suite configuration file.
+Groups can be defined in global or suite confuguration file.
 Tests for groups can be specified as array or as path to file containing list of groups.

 ```yaml